Which Are The Best Retro Sweets Ever?

 Although not widely available, many retro sweets classics like liquorice sticks, gobstoppers, anglo bubbly bubblegum, pontefract cakes and toffee whirls are still being made today.

-But other retro sweets favourites have unfortunately become victims of time and ‘progress’.
+But other vintage confectionery favourites have unfortunately become victims of time and ‘progress’.

 3 Retro Sweets That are Gone But Not Forgotten